INSPIRE offers 3 awards

 Technique incorporating correct posture and weight placement, co-ordination, control, line, spatial awareness and dynamic values.

-- In pointe work, female students will be judged on their ability to perform a varied range
+- In pointe work, students will be judged on their ability to perform a varied range of movements with strength and ease.

-of movements with strength and ease. - In allegro, male students will be judged on their ability to perform varied levels of elevation with agility and ease.
+- In allegro, students will be judged on their ability to perform varied levels of elevation with agility and ease.

 Music incorporating correct timing, rhythm, response to phrasing, dynamics and atmosphere.